claudiopate/CitySearch/README.md

 After the project is started:
 - Open your browser
 - Go to: http://localhost:3000
-- Type the city you want to search
+- Type the city or the city code you want to search.
+You can also change the search mode from the dropdown list.